DebasmitaGhose/Debasmita-Ghose/README.md

 I am a graduate student of Computer Science at University of Massachusetts, Amherst.
 I am working as a Graduate Research Assistant at [Laboratory for Perceptual Robotics](https://www-robotics.cs.umass.edu/), under [Prof. Rod Grupen](http://www-robotics.cs.umass.edu/~grupen/home.html).
 My areas of interest are Robotics, Computer Vision and Embedded System Design.
 I have always been a curious person and my curiosity always made me ponder how things can work better.
 During my undergraduate studies at Manipal Institute of Technology, India, I have built the protoypes of various systems, that can help people lead better lives, through my skills in Embedded Systems Design.
 I have enjoyed working at Technical University of Dresden, Germany, Nanyang Technological University, Singapore and Siemens Corporate Technology, Munich, Germany.

 I have been involved in projects in the domain of Robotics,  Ubiquitous Computing,  Machine Learning and Deep Learning for Computer Vision.
-I am particularly interested in the control and perception of legged robots in chaotic environments and design of UAVs.
+I am particularly interested in the manipulation and control of robots in chaotic environments and design of UAVs.

 Besides incessantly wanting to learn more every day, I am greatly drawn towards travelling, photography and cooking.